Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 Another view of the PIRAEUS III floating drydock.
 Next to her is the PIRAEUS I Drydock, formerly known as the Main Perama Drydock.
 Since the arrival of the new and larger PIRAEUS III Drydock, she is known as the Medium Perama Drydock.

-Another view of the THEOCHARIS MARIA L. She has one sister ship, the IOANNIS SOPHIA K, which is also owned by Karnesis-Lalousis NE.
-Built in 2016, she spent her first seasons on the Perama-Salamina line as well.
+Another view of the THEOCHARIS MARIA L. She has one sister ship, namely the IOANNIS SOPHIA K, which is also owned by Karnesis-Lalousis NE.
+Built in 2016, she spent her two first seasons on the Perama-Salamina line as well.
 During the 2018 season, she was deployed on the Rion-Antirrion line.

 The Perama-Salamina line mainly has ferries operating, but it also has small passenger boats which make the crossing at a much faster speed.
 The first ship operating on the line that I spotted was the AGIOS ELEFTHERIOS of Kotsomoiris-Karvela Shipping.